okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 1. `src/get_family_names.py` gets the names of the parents of congresspeople from the congress website and saves them to `data/YYYY-MM-DD-congressperson_relatives.xz` (and it may save some data to `data/YYYY-MM-DD-congressperson_relatives_raw.xz` in case it fails to parse the names)

-1. `src/fetch_suspicious_places.py` iterates over the supplier info dataset and adds the closest _suspicious_ place data to it.
-A _suspicious place_ is a company nearby that are classified as night club, massage house, and other adult entertainment venues (it uses the Google Maps API set in `config.ini`).
-You can run the script several times and it will only fetch suspicious places for suppliers not fetched yet.
+1. `src/fetch_sex_places.py` iterates over the supplier info dataset and adds the closest _suspicious_ sex place data to it.
+A sex place is a venue nearby that are classified as night club, massage house, and other adult entertainment venues (it uses the Google API set in `config.ini`).
+You can run the script several times and it will only search for sex places in the surrounding of companies that has no results for sex places yet.

 ##### Miscellaneous
 1. `src/backup_data.py` uploads files from `data/` to an Amazon S3 bucket set on `config.ini` .